Select a language

-SOAP and REST two different approaches to online data transmission.
+REST and SOAP are 2 different approaches to online data transmission.
 Specifically, both define how to build application programming interfaces (APIs), which allow data to be communicated between web applications.
-SOAP, short for Simple Object Access Protocol, is an official protocol maintained by the World Wide Web Consortium (W3C).
-REST, or Representational State Transfer, is not a protocol, but a set of architectural principles that offers an alternative to SOAP.
-Typically, an API will adhere to either SOAP or REST, depending on the scenario and the preferences of individual developers.
+Representational state transfer (REST) is a set of architectural principles.
+Simple object access protocol (SOAP) is an official protocol maintained by the World Wide Web Consortium (W3C).
+The main difference is that SOAP is a protocol while REST is not.
+Typically, an API will adhere to either REST or SOAP, depending on the use case and preferences of the developer.

-Representational State Transfer (REST) is not a protocol like SOAP, but is instead a set of architectural principles that is more attuned to the needs of lightweight web and mobile applications.
-Because it is a set of guidelines, it leaves the implementation of these recommendations to developers.
+REST is a set of architectural principles attuned to the needs of lightweight web services and mobile applications.
+Because it's a set of guidelines, it leaves the implementation of these recommendations to developers.

-An application is said to be RESTful if it follows six architectural guidelines.
+An application is said to be RESTful if it follows 6 architectural guidelines.
 A RESTful application must have: